nofeaturesonlybugs/poly/README.md

 }
 ```
 As far as I'm aware **none** of the existing Go packages and libraries allow you to write your handlers so succinctly.
 Your existing choices are:
-1.  use `net/http` and deal with the boilerplate of unmarshaling `*http.Request` or
+1.  use net/http and deal with the boilerplate of unmarshaling *http.Request or
 2.  learning a whole new<sup> and stdlib-incompatible</sup> API usually with new `Request` or `RequestContext` types.

-Poly **is** `net/http` compatible.
-When you apply Poly to one of your handlers it returns `http.Handler`.
-So even though your handlers themselves may not be standard `http.Handler` signatures you can still use them anywhere else `http.Handler` is expected.
-You can use all of the existing muxes, routers, and middlewares that expect `http.Handler` *while* writing handlers that only represent their concerns as explained above.
+Poly **is** net/http compatible.
+When you apply Poly to one of your handlers it returns http.Handler.
+So even though your handlers themselves may not be standard http.Handler signatures you can still use them anywhere else http.Handler is expected.
+You can use all of the existing muxes, routers, and middlewares that expect http.Handler *while* writing handlers that only represent their concerns as explained above.

-Poly retains your access to `http.ResponseWriter` and `*http.Request` if you still need them.
+Poly retains your access to http.ResponseWriter and *http.Request if you still need them.
 Any of the following handler signatures will be given the aforementioned arguments:
 ```go
 func NeedsWriter(w http.ResponseWriter, ...) {} // Handler called with ResponseWriter
 func NeedsRequest(req *http.Request, ...) {} // Handler called with Request